webcuser/bbot/README.md

 # Sell Sheetcoins Script

 This project includes a Python script to automatically sell the farmed sheetcoins at the specified date and time of the listing.
-This README provides instructions on how to set up and run the script on a Linux Ubuntu server.
+This README provides instructions on how to set up and run the script on a Windows / Linux Ubuntu.
+You need installed python on your os, if you don't have it install it, follow https://www.python.org/downloads/.

 ## Setup